zhanghongce/VMCAI-2020-AE/README.md

 Installation
 ==================

-1. Please first download the zip archive from the [link](https://github.com/zhanghongce/VMCAI-2020-AE/archive/refs/heads/master.zip) we provided.
+1. Please first download the zip archive from the [link](https://github.com/zhanghongce/VMCAI-2020-AE/archive/refs/heads/master.zip) we provided and put it into the [VMCAI2020 Artifact Evaluation Virtual Machine](https://zenodo.org/record/3533104#.YgfW2_sRUS8).
 (You should have already completed this step)

 2. Unzip the archive if you have not done so.
-You can either (a) double click the archive in the file explorer (namely nautilus) and click "Extract" on the top left corner of the window to unzip or (b) using command line `unzip master.zip`.
+You can either (a) double click the archive in the file explorer (namely nautilus) and click "Extract" on the top left corner of the window to unzip or (b) using command line `unzip VMCAI-2020-AE-master.zip`.
 The unzipping process will automatically create a folder named `VMCAI-2020-AE-master`.
 Within this folder you can find this README, installation scripts, license, the dependent tools/packages, and the test cases.

-3. Open a terminal and change directory into the `VMCAI-2020-AE-master` folder.
+3. Start a terminal and change directory into the `VMCAI-2020-AE-master` folder.
 You can do this by first using the file explorer to navigate into the `VMCAI-2020-AE-master` folder and right clicking in the blank space of the file explorer and select "Open in Terminal".

 4. Install dependent Debian packages, in the terminal opened in the previous step, run